 In response to the Parkland school shooting Republican, André Bauer, suggested that teachers be armed with guns, a concept which frightens me as much as a school shooter.
 What if a teacher decides that they’ve had enough of their rude students, legally enters the school armed and kills them?
 What would be Bauer’s response then?
 We’ve all seen the way some teachers are mistreated by their students and school administration.
 Do they really need to be armed?
 Also, protecting students from a gunman or a terrorist attack isn’t a teacher’s job.
 Their job is to educate their students, not engage in combat.

 I’d prefer to see the government spend funds to equip schools with metal detectors and armed guards, and have those armed guards conduct bag searches upon entry to the school on students, staff members, and visitors.
 I think the armed guards should be trained police officers or former military, and they should be subjected to extensive training, counseling, and thorough background checks prior to being hired.
 Perhaps our politicians can ask the NRA to help fund this initiative.
 After all, the NRA paid for tons of flyers to be mailed to Florida residents that aimed to persuade us to vote for Rick Scott, so surely they can help him fund this.
 If the security process for entering a school or a public facility has to be like that of the airport, I’m fine with that if it will help save lives.
-I would also like to see our government ban civilian purchases of assault rifles.
+I would also like to see our government ban civilian purchases of certain types of guns, but not a blanket ban on all assault rifles because most guns are technically assault rifles.
 I don’t want all guns banned, as I am strongly in favor of the Second Amendment, but I don’t need the right to purchase an AR-15.
 The purpose of a gun is to kill, and be it a .45 magnum or a 9mm, any gun is capable of doing just that.
-So, while I don’t want to do away with my right to protect myself by having a concealed weapon permit and legally carrying a gun, I would like to do away with my right to purchase an assault rifle.
+So, while I don’t want to do away with my right to protect myself by having a concealed weapon permit and legally carrying a gun, I would like to do away with my right to purchase certain types of guns.
 Non-soldiers have no need for weapons of war.